kirillApanasiuk/CleanningManagement/README.md

 * The year of order. i.e. the year in which the order shall be processed.
 Must not be greater than 10 years from now.

 When orders are placed.
 The API should provide response to your API users informing them about:
-The order you have accepted, i.e. returning the same order information,
+* The order you have accepted, i.e. returning the same order information

 plus:

 * the new created order Id
 * current order state
 * current order price